The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Methodology

-Although a large fraction of the stars in our sample had already been analyzed in \citet[][PhD thesis]{Holgado2019}, there are two important updates with respect to the results presented there and in the associated papers \citep[i.e.][]{Holgado2018, Holgado2020, Holgado2022}.
+\citet{Holgado2019} and \citet{Holgado2018, Holgado2020, Holgado2022} already analyzed a large fraction of the stars in our sample.
+However, there are two important updates with respect to the results presented there.
 First, we studied 117 additional stars\footnote{A certain percentage of them not fulfilling the criteria described in Sect.~\ref{section2}, and hence excluded for the final sample under study.} for which spectra were not available at the time of those publications.
-Second, we reanalyzed the entire sample using an extended version of the grid of {\sc fastwind} models \citep{Santolaya-Rey1997, Puls2005, RiveroGonzalez2011} which was employed in \citet[][Table 2]{Holgado2020}.
-Specifically designed for the purposes of this study, the new grid was computed from scratch with {\sc fastwind} v10.6.5, and includes: (1) a reduced step size in \helio, changed from 0.05 to 0.02, (2) a lower minimum helium abundance of 0.04, and (3) an improved sampling of microturbulence below 15\,\kms\ (see Table~\ref{gridFAST}) , together with two additional grid points at 25 and 30\,\kms.
+Second, we reanalyzed the entire sample using an extended version of the grid of {\sc fastwind} models \citep{Santolaya-Rey1997, Puls2005, RiveroGonzalez2011} employed in \citet[][Table 2]{Holgado2020}.
+We optimized the new grid for this study and computed it from scratch with {\sc fastwind} v10.6.5, including: (1) a reduced step size in \helio, changed from 0.05 to 0.02, (2) a lower minimum He abundance of 0.04, and (3) an improved sampling of microturbulence below 15\,\kms, together with two additional grid points at 25 and 30\,\kms.
+The full grid was computed neglecting the impact of wind-clumping.

-Our main motivation for reanalysing the full sample with an extended grid was twofold: namely, to improve the accuracy of our He abundance estimates\footnote{See also \cite{Keszthelyi2021}}, and to enable a more detailed investigation of a non-negligible subsample of stars for which the original grid yielded upper limits on the helium abundance of about 0.08 (further details in Sect.~\ref{lowHe}).
+We reanalysed the full sample with this updated grid for two main reasons: firstly, to improve the accuracy of our He abundance estimates and, secondly, to enable a more detailed investigation of a non-negligible subsample of stars for which the original grid yielded upper limits on the He abundance of about 0.08 (further details in Sect.~\ref{lowHe}).